 Step 1: Incident Creation (Trigger Event)

-- Action: This triggers a Jira Bug (issue type) of the Highest priority for the development team.
+Action: This triggers a Jira Bug (work item type) of the Highest priority for the development team.

 Step 2: Development Begins

-- Scenario: John starts working on the Jira bug and changes the status to “In Progress.”
+Scenario: John starts working on the Jira work item and changes the status to “In Progress.”

-- Trigger: ServiceNow incident status automatically updates to “In Progress.”
+Trigger: The ServiceNow incident status automatically updates to “In Progress.”

 Step 3: Immediate Patch and Validation

-- Scenario: Since it’s a critical issue, the bug must be patched to production within 2 hours.
+Scenario: Since it’s a critical work item, the bug must be patched to production within 2 hours.

 - A trigger is generated.
-The issue is reflected as a Task (work item) in Azure DevOps.
-A comment is added to the work item: “The bug is ready for validation”.
+The work item is reflected as a Task (work item) in Azure DevOps.
+A comment is added to the work item: “The bug is ready for validation.”

 - A comment is added to the ServiceNow incident: “The bug is with the QA team.”